Breed Facts

 MYOTONIC OR TENNESSEE FAINTING GOAT

 The goats of this breed have a host of names: Myotonic, Tennessee Fainting, Tennessee Meat, Texas Wooden Leg, Stiff, Nervous, and Scare goats.
 The names refer to the animal’s myotonia congenita, a condition in which the muscle cells experience prolonged contraction when the goat is startled.
-The transitory stiffness associated with these contractions can cause the goat to fall down.
+The transitory stiffness associated with these contractions can cause the goat to collapse.
 This is not a true faint, but a muscular phenomenon unrelated to the nervous system.
 The degree of stiffness varies from goat to goat, with some showing a consistently stiff response and others exhibiting stiffness only rarely.

 Did you know: